hashicorp/terraform-website/content/source/docs/cloud/workspaces/run-tasks.html.md

 -> **Note:** You must be an organization owner to create a new task event hook.
 You must be at least a workspace administrator in order to connect a task event hook to a given workspace.

-To get started with run tasks, first navigate to the desired workspace, then select "Tasks" from the "Settings" menu:
+1. Navigate to the desired workspace, then select "Tasks" from the "Settings" menu.
+A page appears where you can either create a new event hook or select an existing one that is not connected to the workspace.

 ![Screenshot: a workspace's settings drop-down menu](./images/run-tasks-workspace-settings.png)